 5.1.2 any other Dispute not referable to the Authority under paragraph 4.1,

-to arbitration pursuant to the applicable rules of the Electricity Arbitration Association in force from time to time by issuing a Reference Notice to the Electricity Arbitration Association and to each of the other Dispute Parties and the Authority.
+to arbitration pursuant to the applicable rules of the London Court of International Arbitration in force from time to time by issuing a Reference Notice to the London Court of International Arbitration and to each of the other Dispute Parties and the Authority.

 5.2 Whatever the nationality, residence or domicile of any Dispute Party and wherever the Dispute arose, the law of England shall be the proper law of reference to arbitration under this paragraph 5 and, in particular (but not so as to derogate from the generality of the foregoing), the provisions of the Arbitration Act 1996 shall apply to any such arbitration wherever it or any part of it shall be conducted save as prescribed below.